HemlockPham7/HemlockPham7/README.md

 ### 🙋‍♂️ About me:

-- 👀 I’m interested in DSA, software engineering, web development, and machine learning.
+- 👀 I’m interested in DSA, software engineering, web development.

 - 💞️ I’m looking to collaborate on interesting & informative programming projects.